“This article originally appeared on InBody USA and is reposted here with permission.”

 While obesity has been established in the literature as a clear risk factor for stroke, prognosis in stroke survival in those who are overweight or obese is controversial.
 In fact, there are a number of studies that suggest that those with excess weight may even fair better after a stroke; hence the existence of the obesity-stroke paradox.

-systematic literature review set to explore this relationship.
+A systematic literature review set to explore this relationship.
 A total of 25 studies were identified exploring the complicated relationship between stroke risk and excess body weight.
 Indeed, a favorable outcome describing excess body weight and stroke prognosis were found in many cases.

 Caution is suggested in interpreting these results however, as this study further suggested that “the fatter the better” is an inappropriate interpretation.
 Mortality (or death rate) was indeed found to be lowest in those individuals who were overweight, but mortality was found to be significantly higher in exceptionally obese and underweight individuals in many studies.